by Nancy Montgomery

 The rewards this group is receiving cannot be measured.
 As Melissa says, “It is amazing to be a part of this whole endeavor.
 Every day we are handing out hundreds of masks, and the feedback we are receiving is heartfelt and appreciative.”

 Heather notes she got involved “…because I couldn’t watch the news all day and night…I needed to use my energy for something good.
 This project has given me direction and a purpose during this scary time.
-I’ve always been a helper, and this is the least I can do to protect local health care providers who are on the front lines fighting this virus.”
+I’ve always been a helper, and this is the least I can do to protect local health care providers, some of the best maids in the business who are on the front lines fighting this virus.”

 With lightning speed, these ladies have harnessed their collective energies to meet a growing need in our community’s response to the coronavirus.
 Despite social distancing and shelter-in-place orders, they have organized an efficient operation and have even created an innovative method to stitch 135 masks at a time.
 As Heather says, “Take that, Coronavirus!”